ailur-backup/Burgernotes/APIDOCS.md

 note titles will have to be decrypted.

-POST - /api/newnote - create a note, provide "secretKey" and "noteName" "noteName" should be encrypted.
+POST - /api/newnote - create a note, provide "secretKey" and "noteName" "noteName" should be encrypted using AES-256 GCM with the DONOTSHARE-password as the key and a random 16-byte IV.

 POST - /api/readnote - read notes, provide "secretKey" and "noteId" note content will have to be decrypted.

-POST - /api/editnote - edit notes, provide "secretKey", "noteId", "title", and "content" "content" should be encrypted.
+POST - /api/editnote - edit notes, provide "secretKey", "noteId", "title", and "content" "content" should be encrypted using AES-256 GCM with the DONOTSHARE-password as the key and a random 16-byte IV.
 "title" is the first line of the note content, and should be encrypted.

 POST - /api/removenote - remove notes, provide "secretKey" and "noteId"